 You may want to enroll at a community program or an actual dojo (used interchangeably with gym or dojang).
 If you decided to enroll in a class that teaches “Karate,” there are things you must educate yourself and understand beforehand.
 In addition, you need to have questions to ask the instructor before or after class (do not interrupt the instructors during class).

 First, you have to understand that Karate is not just one style.
 If you visit a school and the instructors simply say “Karate,” then they are obviously running a shady operation.
 Karate, itself, is an umbrella term and a meaning.

-Notable associated organizations are: Japanese Karate Association (JKA), International Traditional Karate Federation (ITKF), International Shotokan Karate Federation (ISKF), and Shotokan Karate of America.
+Notable associated organizations are the Japanese Karate Association (JKA), International Traditional Karate Federation (ITKF), International Shotokan Karate Federation (ISKF), and Shotokan Karate of America.

-This employs the similar philosophy in Judo, Brazilian Jiu-Jitsu, and Aikido.
+This employs a similar philosophy in Judo, Brazilian Jiu-Jitsu, and Aikido.

 This style is the result of Ohtsuka's training in Shotokan under Gichin Funakoshi, Motobu-Ryu under Motobu Choki, and Shindo Yoshin-Ryu Jiu-Jitsu under Tatsusaburo Nakayama.
 This all got combined into what is called Wado-Ryu Karate.
 The grappling aspect of Jiu-Jitsu plays a very role in the style as students get further into the ranks.
 For this reason, this is the one style of Karate that is classified as a style of Jiu-Jitsu.

 It's identifying symbol is a crane or a crane with a fist.

 Notable organizations of Wado-Ryu are the Japan Karate-do Federation Wadokai, the Wado-Ryu Karate-do Renmei, the Wado Kokusai Karate-do Renmei, and the US Eastern Wado-Kai Federation.